turingschool/mod-0-curriculum/session3/index.md

 - How can you break this problem down into smaller chunks or sub-problems?
 - What steps are needed to get from the initial data (input) to the desired end result (output)?
 - Are there any "edge" cases you need to check?

 #### In groups
-- In groups, take turns sharing your psuedocode
+- In groups, take turns sharing your pseudocode
 - As a group, come up with a Team Solution that can borrow parts from all the different group members!

 #### Share Out + Review

 <a name="gitreview"></a>